-Having a family member or friend with an alcohol or drug problem is hard.
+Having a family member or friend with a drug or alcohol problem is hard.
 You love them but providing support can seem like you are enabling their addiction or making the problem worse.
 At Help Me Stop, we understand this issue and so we provide advice and support for friends and families.

 The best advice we can give anyone is to call a professional to discuss your situation.
 Help Me Stop offers a free telephone consultation for family members, friends and colleagues who are concerned about someone's drinking or drug-taking.
-We also have a family programme as part of our face to face and online dayhab treatment that offers 6 hours of family treatment for up to 2 family members or friends.
-It also does the following:
+We also have a family programme as part of our face to face and online dayhab treatment that offers family treatment for up to 2 family members or friends while the family member is in treatment with us.

 There will be an educational element to these sessions.
 The topics will be eclectic but will cover subjects such as:

 The other part of the session is group therapy.
 Essentially this will be the family members opportunity talk about their experiences, fears and concerns.It will provide an opportunity for them to seek mutual support, identify with others in a similar situation and gain a deeper understand of their role in the family.
 It will also enable them to find solutions to the issues you are facing.

 If you or someone you know is looking for treatment you can learn more about our admission process.
 We also have a cost breakdown of our services.
 Contact us to find out more about our free telephone advice support.

 There are some general pieces of advice for anyone dealing with an addict that we have included below.

 Pleading, begging, bribing, reprimanding and delivering ultimatums won't work.
 Your relative or friend is trapped in their cycle and has lost the ability to care about themselves.
 All they want is their next drink or drug fix.
 That is not to say they don’t care about you or your relationship but addiction is clouding their judgement.

 Keeping conversations generalised and open-ended rather than accusatory and attributing blame or putting them on a guilt trip.